freemercury/ASTERIS_THU/README.md

 - All FITS files in the same sub-directory are astrometrically aligned.

 - When using ASTERIS_*M*, each sub-directory must contain at least *M* individual `.fits` files — for example, ≥ 4 for ASTERIS4, ≥ 8 for ASTERIS8.

+- We provide two variants of pre-trained ASTERIS models--4-frame and 8-frame--that can be directly tested.
+They are trained separately for JWST/NIRCam long-wavelength (center wavelength ≥ 2.5 μm) and short-wavelength (center wavelength < 2.5 μm), using the imaging data from **Program IDs 3293, 1210, 3215, and 1963**.
+The pre-trained models can be found under`./pth/`.

 Run the testing script: